giellalt/lang-cwd/cwd.md

 Test lemma/stem set for nouns according the new crk FST

+Test case wug stems
+(marked with +Err/Dummy so that they may be eventually removed)

+Animate Noun stems
 Regular/Irregular ôsi- both a regularly inflecting stem, and a number of irregular forms enumerated separately

 Complete extraction of lemma:stem info from LLR dictionary 2022, according to